NeowayLabs/data-integration-challenge/README.md

 Build an API to **integrate** `website` data field into the entity records you've just created using **HTTP protocol**.

-An id field is non existent on the data source, so you'll have to use the available fields to aggregate the new attribute **website** and store it.
+The `id` field is non existent on the data source, so you'll have to use the available fields to aggregate the new attribute **website** and store it.
 If the record doesn't exist, discard it.

 support file: q2_clientData.csv